 When visiting Peru, taking a journey to see Humantay Lake in Cusco is guaranteed to help make your trip absolutely unforgettable.
-Located over 4000 meters up in the Andes, only after making the hike up will you be able to view the lagoons true beauty.
+Located at 4200 meters in altitude in the Andes, the only way to see this incredible beauty is by braving the hike to it.

 Where Is Laguna Humantay?

 Peru is a country rich with culture and natural beauty.
-Known for the advanced civilization of the Inca, Peru has many breath-taking destinations, both man-made and natural.
-Representing one of the many magical locations of natural beauty is Humantay Lake.
-Laguna Humantay lies 4,200 meters (13,900 ft.) up so it is hidden from view from the ground below.
+Known for the advanced civilization of the Inca, and the many breath-taking destinations both man-made and natural.
+One of the best examples of natural beauty is Humantay Lake, which is a few hours drive and a short (but steep) hike away from the city of Cusco.

-Located in the Andes of Cusco, Peru, Humantay Lake is in a region that is extremely rich in Inca history.
-Sitting right off of the Salkantay and near the Inca Trail, Humantay Lake is often accessed via hiking.
-The Salkantay Trail runs between mountains Salkantay and Humantay, which are a part of the Vilcabamba mountain range.
+Humantay Lake is in a region of Peru that is extremely rich in Inca history.
+Sitting right off of the Salkantay glacier and close to the Inca Trail, Humantay Lake can only be accessed via hiking.
+The Salkantay Trail runs between mountains Salkantay and Humantay, which are a part of the Vilcabamba mountain range several hours outside of Cusco.

-The water in the lake offers one of the most spectacular views in Cusco, Peru.
-The trek up to Humantay Lake does take a bit of effort and is rated as moderate on the scale of easy to difficult.
-However, the end result of being able to stand in the midst of snow-capped mountain peaks, on the edge of a turquoise lake makes it well worthwhile for travelers and hikers alike.
+The water in the lake offers one of the most spectacular natural colors in Cusco, Peru.
+The trek up to Humantay Lake does take a bit of effort and is rated as moderate on the scale of easy to difficult- but this changes according to how well you have acclimatized beforehand.
+The end result of being able to stand in the midst of snow-capped mountain peaks, on the edge of a turquoise lake makes it well worthwhile for those who are seeking out natural beauty.

 The History Of Humantay Lake